silverstripe/cwp/docs/en/developer.md

 A special `$PdfLink` variable is provided to the templates, which if applied as the value of an `href` value to an anchor in the template, will provide users with a way to download the a PDF version of the current page.

-The first time the PDF is generated, a cached copy is stored into `assets/_generated_pdfs` which means subsequent users will download the cached copy instead.
+When the user requests a PDF of the page, the page is exported as HTML by SilverStripe and then passed along to `wkhtmltopdf` which generates a PDF of the HTML.
+The PDF is then stored in `assets/_generated_pdfs` and subsequent requests for that page are served directly from the assets.

 Whenever a CMS user publishes or unpublishes a page, the cached PDF file stored for that page in `assets/_generated_pdfs` is deleted.
 This means that the user is either forced to download a newly generated PDF, or in